 - The process is the upstream discipline for the engineering group.
 The process provides PFD, Process Data Sheets, P&ID, Equipment List, Line List, etc.

-- The mechanical group gives us Mechanical Data Sheet of Equipment.
+- The mechanical group gives us the Mechanical Data Sheet of Equipment.
 In the later stages of design, Vendor Prints (VPs) are made available.

-- Civil/ Structural/ Architectural group provides the required foundation for equipment, structures for racks/ equipment, underground trenches, pits, structures for Miscellaneous Pipe Supports, etc.
+- The Civil/ Structural/ Architectural group provides the required foundation for equipment, structures for racks/ equipment, underground trenches, pits, structures for Miscellaneous Pipe Supports, etc.

-- Instrumentation group supplies the data for inline and online instruments, control valves, relief valves.
+- The instrumentation group supplies the data for inline and online instruments, control valves, and relief valves.

 - Electrical gives the hazardous area classification drawings, cable layout, etc.

 - All these disciplines are also involved in preparing the Plot Plans

-- The piping design has enormous implications on plant construction, operation, and function.
+- The piping design has enormous implications for plant construction, operation, and function.

-- Construction and Procurement may be internal/ external group depending on the project scope
+- Construction and Procurement may be an internal/ external group depending on the project scope

 - The most important external group to be coordinated with is the Client.